XO3D Studio · Guide

 Number and Type of Deliverables

-A project that produces ten studio still images costs less than a project that produces ten still images plus a 60-second hero film plus six social format cut-downs.
-However — and this is the efficiency case for CGI — all of those deliverables come from the same 3D asset.
+A project that produces ten studio still images is a smaller scope than one that also includes a 60-second hero film and six social format cut-downs.
+However, and this is the efficiency case for CGI, all of those deliverables come from the same 3D asset.
 The model, materials and lighting rig are built once.
-Each additional deliverable after the initial build has a significantly lower marginal cost than the first.
+Each additional deliverable after the initial build takes significantly less time than the first.

 - VARIABLE 03